 We hope you are all keeping well and safe.

-Over the recent days we have been keeping a close eye on current developments of Covid-19 pandemic and government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other UK businesses.
+Over the last month we have been keeping a close eye on current developments of Covid-19 pandemic and government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other UK businesses.